Iambian/dotd-magicalc/readme.md

         complete as I want it to be.
 For now.
 * 0.3 - Edited procs for additional correctness.
 Made tag input on command-line case-insensitive.
 Made the instructions more readable/skimmable.
+* 0.4 - An easter egg was added.
+Performance was improved on very long `OWNED['SPELLS']` lists.
+Work was done to try to solve the problem of calculating cast magic synergies.
+Profiles added.
+A toggle to allow use of rare magics added.
+Added a switch to allow optimization for leaderboard hits.